Special routes of U.S. Route 21: Columbia spur route

+Ridgeway alternate route

 Ridgeway connector route

-U.S. Route 21 Connector (US 21 Conn.) is a connector route that partially travels through the western part of Ridgeway, which is in the southeastern part of Fairfield County.
+U.S. Highway 21 Connector (US 21 Conn.) is a connector route that partially travels through the western part of Ridgeway, South Carolina, which is in the southeastern part of Fairfield County.
 It is known as Coleman Highway and is an unsigned highway.
 It begins at an intersection with US 21 just southeast of Ridgeway.
 It travels to the northwest and enters the town.
 It then curves to the west-northwest before leaving the city limits.
-Then, it curves to the west before reaching its northern terminus, an intersection with South Carolina Highway 34 (SC 34).
+Then, it curves to the west before reaching its northern terminus, an intersection with SC 34.

 Fort Mill business loop

-U.S. Route 21 Business (US 21 Bus.) traverses through downtown Fort Mill, via Spratt Street, White Street, Old Nation Road, and Springfield Parkway.
+U.S. Highway 21 Business (US 21 Bus.) traverses through downtown Fort Mill, South Carolina, via Spratt Street, White Street, Old Nation Road, and Springfield Parkway.